 I briefly knew an addiction counselor whose defining trait seemed to be irritability disguised as grittiness.
 She spent most of her days in an office lined with trinkets that all turned out to be filled with various brands of candy.
 She was extremely overweight, had joint pain, and rarely smiled.
 I once heard her tell an alcoholic patient: “You’re successful in sobriety when you can sit in a chair and not be suicidal.”

 Really?
-Is sitting in a chair the most that any so-called recovering alcoholic can hope for in this life?
+Is sitting in a chair the most that any so-called recovering addict can hope for in this life?
 What’s the point of even trying?
 Fortunately, I know now that the bland, bitter, depressing sense of life so common in “sobriety” is caused by a refusal to address one’s own lifestyle and nutrition.
 This woman meant well, but it was clear that her sugar problem kept her from being healthy, feeling good, and perceiving the blatant connection between alcoholism and hypoglycemia.

 It’s unfortunate to be an addiction counselor who still meets the criteria of a dry drunk.